jeff4/bionotes.github.io/_comp/web-js.md

 #### querySelector()
 * The **querySelector()** method takes a CSS selector string as its input argument.
 * The **querySelector()** method outputs the first matching element in the document that it finds; *of* returns a **null** if nothing matches.
-* e.g., to find the document element for the HTML tag with the attribute *id="spinner"*:
+* e.g., to find the document element for the HTML tag with the attribute `id="spinner`:

 ```javascript
 let spinner = document.querySelector("#spinner");